HTTP Request Stubbing Techniques

 Network interception lifecycles vary significantly across test runners.
 Proper worker initialization, route handler registration, and environment-specific overrides are mandatory to prevent flaky execution.
 Below are the standardized configuration patterns for Jest, Vitest, Cypress, and Playwright.

-Vitest & Jest: Service Worker Initialization
+Vitest & Jest: MSW Node Interceptor

 Use Mock Service Worker (MSW) for framework-agnostic interception.
 The critical failure point in long-running suites is handler retention across test files.